TristanSchmelcher/apt-diff/README.md

 apt-diff
 ========

-A tool to diff filesystem content against the APT installation sources.
+Tool for comparing packages in the APT packaging system